-The Compensation Committee may, at its sole discretion, accelerate or extend the date or dates on which all or any particular option or options granted under the 1996 Stock Plan may be exercised or vest.
-In the event of a merger, liquidation or sale of substantially all of the assets of the Company ("Sale Event"), the Board of Directors has the discretion to accelerate the vesting of options granted under the 1996 Stock Plan, except that options granted to Independent Directors automatically accelerate in such "Sale Event."
-The 1996 Stock Plan and the options issued thereunder terminate upon the effectiveness of any such "Sale Event," unless provision is made in connection with such transaction for the assumption of options theretofore made or in certain circumstances following a "Sale Event" not accounted for as a pooling of interest.
+The Compensation Committee may, at its sole discretion, accelerate or extend the date or dates on which all or any particular option or options granted under the Option Plan may be exercised or vest.
+In the event of a merger, liquidation or sale of substantially all of the assets of the Company ("Sale Event"), the Board of Directors has the discretion to accelerate the vesting of options granted under the Option Plan, except that vesting of options granted to Independent Directors and to Mr. Cashman automatically accelerate in such "Sale Event."
+The Option Plan and the options issued thereunder terminate upon the effectiveness of any such "Sale Event," unless provision is made in connection with such transaction for the assumption of options theretofore made or in certain circumstances following a "Sale Event" not accounted for as a pooling of interest.